 TORRE: Definitely.
 Definitely.

 IFTIKHAR: No, it's not over.
 This is not over.
-Yeah.
-And when you have the NRA and the Brady Center having a corollary on this issue it certainly has hit a point.
+And when you have the NRA and the Brady Center having a corollary on this issue, it certainly has hit a point.

-MARTIN: Well, again, though, it's a minor point but I do have to point out that Christopher Fountain, the blogger, was reacting to what he felt was a way to demean and stigmatize gun owners.
-So what he did is kind of demean and stigmatize reporters.
+MARTIN: Well, again, though - it's a minor point, but I do have to point out that Christopher Fountain, the blogger, was reacting to what he felt was a way to demean and stigmatize gun owners.
+So what did he do - is kind of demean and stigmatize reporters.
+I just found that...

 MARTIN: Who's got the moral...

-OK, going to from possible gun violence to cinematic gun violence.
-You know, I caught...
+IZRAEL: Thanks, Michel.
+OK, going to from possible gun violence to cinematic gun violence - you know, I caught...

 MARTIN: True that.

-IZRAEL: Yeah, I caught Quentin Tarantino's flick "Django Unchained" in a private showing just before it broke this holiday.
+IZRAEL: (LAUGHTER) Yeah, I caught Quentin Tarantino's flick "Django Unchained" in a private showing, just before it broke this holiday.
 And...

 MARTIN: You just had to tell it was at a private showing.
 I'm sorry.